 Switching off from work

 I like to get my Christmas shopping finished early so I can then wrap all in one evening.
 I use to go all out with my wrapping but I soon learned my wrapping was only appreciated by myself and no one else.
 So now I spend a little less money and invest a little less time.
 However, I still feel excited when choosing wrapping paper.
 I pour myself a glass of wine and make everyone’s presents look pretty.
+(I have also become a lot more sustainable since this so the style has been replaced with sustainable and now I make sure my wrapping is chosen by its impact on the planet.
+But the wrapping and wine rule still applies.)

 If there was ever a benchmark for becoming an adult, enjoying giving a gift over receiving one is it.
 I would like to think I was always a generous child even if I was a little selfish.
 I always believed my Mum loved the bottle of homemade perfume I made her when I was 6, still can’t believe she never used it.
 As an adult, I get such a lovely feeling putting thought into what to buy someone.
 Stumbling across something I know a family member would love.